 \section{Conclusion}

-In this paper we establish finite-sample convergence guarantee for a general nonlinear stochastic approximation algorithm with Markovian noise.
-The result is used to derive the finite-sample error bounds of the $Q$-learning with linear function approximation algorithm for solving the RL problem.
-Since such an algorithm is known to diverge in general, we study it under a condition on the behavior policy that ensures stability.
-Sufficiency of this condition on the behavior policy, as well as the rate of convergence of $Q$-learning is also verified numerically in the context of a well-known counter example.
+In this paper we establish finite-sample convergence guarantees for a general nonlinear SA algorithm with Markovian noise.
+We then use it to derive, for the first time, finite-sample bounds for the $Q$-learning with linear function approximation algorithm.
+Since such an algorithm is known to diverge in general, we study it under a condition on the basis vectors, the behavior policy, and the discount factor that ensure stability.
+Sufficiency of this condition and the rate of convergence of $Q$-learning are verified numerically in the context of a well-known example.